-Once your rsys.cfg is set up, you can create a new database with
+Once your dragonsrc is set up, you can create a new database with caldb init

 If the database already exists, that command will refuse to work.
 This ensures that you will not wipe the database accidentally.
 The init is required only once.
-If you already have the database created, maybe even populated, you can switch back to it simply by ensuring database_dir points to it.
+If you already have the database created, maybe even populated, you can switch back to it simply by ensuring databases points to it.